Interview with Kyle Warwick | Unique Tattoo Style | UK 02/02/2022

 A: I haven't yet thought of something catchy, but if it is anything it is: abstract-realism with elements of graffiti and new-school/illustration.

 Q: I love the color tattoos.
 Vibrant and detailed.
-The graffiti vibe is so nicely implemented.
+The graffiti vibe is nicely implemented.
 Bravo!
 Tell me more about the creative process.
-Do you draw some sketches for each client before a session or the inspiration can come spontaneously while tattooing?

-A: I try to keep a process that flows and feels natural - I basically do what I know!
-I find the right portrait then I add in extra light sources and starting doodling graffiti and cartoons until it feels ready - my style is pretty recognisable and consistent so most be know what to generally expect.
+A: I try to keep a process that flows and feels natural.
+I basically do what I know!
+I find the right portrait then I add in extra light sources and starting doodling graffiti and cartoons until it feels ready.
+My style is pretty recognisable and consistent so most will know what to generally expect.

-Q: Have you ever refused to do a design simply because you didn't like it or it was completely different from what you do?
+Q: Have you ever refused to do a design simply because you didn't like it?

 A: Yes.
 Not that I feel above particular tattoo choices, however if I'm not feeling it at that particular moment then I won't do it - equally, if customers are being difficult and won't listen to my advice then I am not the right artist for them.
 I still enjoy doing small flash tattoos from time to time, I am a tattooist after all.